hanabi/hanabi.github.io/docs/level-10.md

   - Bob plays his *Finesse Position* card as red 2.
 Instead, it is a blue 2 and it successfully plays.
   - From Cathy's perspective, she knows that the red 4 is *two-away-from-playable* instead of *one-away-from-playable*. *Bluffs* on *two-away-from-playable* cards are normally illegal.
 Thus, Cathy's mystery 3 must be exactly red 3, making the red 4 *one-away-from-playable* after all.
   - Cathy discards.
-  - From Donald's perspective, since red (the type of clue that was given) does not match blue (the card that was blind-played), this must be a *Bluff*.
+  - From Donald's perspective, since red (the type of clue that was given) does not connect to blue (the card that was blind-played), this must be a *Bluff*.
 Normally, since the red 1 is currently played on the stacks, Donald would think that he has the red 3 (e.g. the *one-away-from-playable* red card).
   - However, Cathy already has a clued red 3 in her hand.
 If Donald also had a red 3, then Alice's clue would be violating *Good Touch Principle*.
 Thus, Donald must have the red 4 instead.

 <BluffThroughClued />

 - Sometimes, the player who has the in-between card might have more than one "matching" clued card.
 In this situation, the player is promised that they have the in-between card, but they are not promised the position - it can be any of the matching clued cards.
+- For example, in the previous situation, if Cathy had two different red cards clued in her hand, then either one could be the red 3 - she is not promised the position of the card.

 <br />